ajanicij/hashnode-code/2023-10-15-ls/ls-rs/README.md

 ```

 In this function, we used crate [colorize](https://docs.rs/colorize/latest/colorize/)
-to give the entry different colors: if it is a directory, we paint it blue, and
+to give the entry different colours: if it is a directory, we paint it blue, and
 if it is an executable file, we paint it green.

 Note how this is done: trait [AnsiColor](https://docs.rs/colorize/latest/colorize/trait.AnsiColor.html)
 has methods blue and green (and many others) to use escape sequences to give strings
-a color.
+a colour.
 The crate colorize implements this trait for String and &str, so using it
 is dead simple: for example, printing expression "xyz".blue() will render text "xyz"
 in blue.